davidrcurtin/MATHUSLA_LLPfiles_HXX/README.md

 =================
 Higgs production was simulated in madgraph for both gluon fusion and vector boson fusion

-ggF: simulated at lowest order in HEFT model, for 0 + 1 jet matched, pythia8 for showering. events were reweighted as a function of pT to match NLO + NNLL sigma/dpT prediction by HqT 2.0.
+ggF: simulated at lowest order in HEFT model, for 0 + 1 jet matched, pythia8 for showering.
+Events were reweighted as a function of pT to match NLO + NNLL dsigma/dpT prediction by HqT 2.0.

 VBF: simulated at lowest order in SM model, pythia8 for showering.